amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 The above configuration file contains a **clear-text** password for connecting to the Redis server. **Hardcoded** passwords are always a bad idea.
 Pushing this configuration file to a public repository would expose the password.
 Storing the password in a secret store would dramatically improve this scenario.

-The following examples demonstrate using several different secret stores.
+The following examples demonstrate this using several different secret stores.

 ### Local file